M-J-Robbins/good-email-code/email-code/link-button.md

   We add `letter-spacing:` to the amount of padding we want, and a `&nbsp;` so that spacing has something to apply to.

-  By adding the `&nbsp;` we've just increased the padding a little so the value is now more than the desired amount, to remove that extra space we make the `&nbsp;` take up no added space by setting `mso-font-width:-100%`.
+  By adding the `&nbsp;` we've just increased the padding a little so the value is now more than the desired amount, to remove that extra space we make the `&nbsp;` zero width by setting `mso-font-width:-100%`.

 ### Add bottom padding